GLOSSARY OF TERMS

 aggregation of galaxies that exists at any triple boundary region

-where three unit-universes meet each other.
-Along the ‘meeting line’ galaxy
+where three cosmic cells meet each other.
+Along such ‘meeting line,’ galaxy

 concentration that extends from one node to another.
 Most often a linear